Internationalisation Days

 The concept notes will be evaluated by the Organising Committee - Jury based on the following criteria:

-• Clarity, rigour and coherence of the research framework - max.25 points
+• Clarity, rigour and coherence of the research framework - max.20 points

-• Originality and innovation - max.
-25 points
+• Relevance, originality and innovation - max.
+20 points

 The Organizing Committee is composed by Davide Cino, Stefano Malatesta, Guido Veronese.

-The Jury is composed by Cristina Palmieri, Francesca Antonacci, Alice Bellagamba, Claudia Bonsi, Edoardo Datteri, Stefano Malatesta, Guido Veronese, Franca Zuccoli.
+The Jury is composed by Cristina Palmieri, Alice Bellagamba, Claudia Bonsi, Chiara Bove, Davide Cino, Edoardo Datteri, Stefano Malatesta, Guido Veronese, Franca Zuccoli.

 • Two separate rankings will be drawn up: 1.
 PhD students and 2. research fellows.